Miklas Njor

 Carrying four RFIDs

 The security perspective of IoT from a standardisation point of view, is argued by Keoh, Kumar & Tschofenig [4], methodically mapping problems facing IoT security to how they can be – and in many ways already are – solved by standardisation.
 They highlight the efforts of the Internet Engineering Task Force to standardise security within the IoT.
 Although slightly biased towards their own achievements, they thoroughly examine, evaluate and analyse many problems and levels of security.
-The also conclude by adding perspectives to Moore's law and the problem of many new devices' high power consumption.
+The also conclude by adding perspectives to Moore's and the problem of many new devices' high power consumption.

 Internet of Things contrasted to Internet